Quarkyonic or baryquark matter? On the dynamical generation of momentum space shell structure

 \paragraph{\bf Discussion.}

 Both quarkyonic and baryquark matter configurations are realizations of quark-hadron duality.
 In the quasi-particle picture of a baryon-quark mixture, baryquark matter turns out to be energetically favored.
 To understand the reasons for this observation, let us compare the two scenarios in the following setup.
 Starting with a system at a given baryon density with nucleons only and neglecting nucleon interactions for a moment, we replace some of the nucleons with quarks in order to achieve a certain quark fraction, $n_Q/n_B$.
 In case of baryquark matter, this simply entails replacing nucleons at the Fermi surface with quarks so that to leading order in $n_Q/n_B$ the energy does not change.
-For quarkyonic matter, on the other hand, we not only need to replace the nucleons up to $k_F/N_c$ with quarks, but all the momentum states up to $k_F$ become unavailable for nucleons anymore, and thus these nucleons need to moved to the Fermi surface, which costs additional energy.
+For quarkyonic matter, on the other hand, we not only need to replace the nucleons up to $k_F/N_c$ with quarks, but all the momentum states up to $k_F$ become unavailable for nucleons anymore, and thus these nucleons need to be moved to the Fermi surface, which costs additional energy.
 This illustrates why it is energetically favorable to add deconfined quarks to the Fermi shell, as in baryquark matter, as opposed to the Fermi sea.
 Nucleon interactions do not change this picture qualitatively, because to leading order they depend only on the nucleon density, which is the same for both scenarios.
+Our calculations have been performed for $N_c = 3$ case, but the above considerations also apply to other values of $N_c$, including the large $N_c$ limit.

 Conceptually, however, quarkyonic matter is arguably more appealing.
 Consider the long-wavelength quark interactions, which one would typically associate with confinement.
 These interactions are Pauli-blocked in the Fermi sea but permitted on the Fermi surface.
 One would thus identify the states in the Fermi shell with confined baryons rather than free quarks, as in quarkyonic matter.